matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 free(account_memory);

-// to unpickle the account:
+// To unpickle the account:

 // use the same pickle key that was used when pickling the account size_t key_length;